ericslevenson/ericslevenson.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
-My research is focused on leveraging satellite data and field measurements to *improve our representation of surface water dynamics* for closer alignment with water's actual storage and movement across the landscape.
-This work is building towards an enhanced capacity to monitor past and current water developments (e.g., floods, scarcity, longer-term trends) and to predict hydrologic fluxes. <br/>
+My research is focused on leveraging satellite data and field measurements to *align our representation of surface water dynamics* with water's actual storage and movement across the landscape.
+This work is building towards an improve capacity to monitor past and current water developments (e.g., floods, scarcity, longer-term trends) and to predict hydrologic fluxes. <br/>
 <img src='/images/jimLake_banner.jpg'/>
 **See links for details on specific projects**
 {% for post in site.publications reversed %}